 Veins and arteries vary in size so it may be harder to take a blood sample from one person than another.

 Other slight risks associated with having blood drawn may include:

 - Fainting or feeling light headed

 - Infection (a slight risk any time the skin is broken)

 This test is most often performed on people who have bleeding problems.
 The risk of excessive bleeding is slightly greater than for people without bleeding problems.

-Gailani D, Neff AT.
-Rare Coagulation Deficiencies.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Schmaier AH.
+Laboratory evaluation of hemostatic and thrombotic disorders.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 139.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 131.

-Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.